 - Provide an accessible alternative to the Flash content.

 By making your Flash movie self-voicing, you remove the need for the screen reader.
 In essence, you are taking over the role of the screen reader by conveying audibly any content that is presented visibly within the Flash movie.
 The screen reader user should be alerted that the program is self-voicing so the screen reader can be paused while the Flash movie presents the audio content.
 Any important content that is conveyed visibly must also be provided through the audio.
 You can relate this to listening to a sports event on the radio - although you cannot see the action, the commentators are providing all of the important details through the audio.
 You may want to provide a self-voicing movie as an alternative to a non-voicing Flash movie, or provide an option to turn self-voicing functionality on or off.
 Remember, if you are conveying any content audibly, that is not apparent from the visible display, then you must provide captions for the deaf and hard of hearing.
 The movie must also be made keyboard accessible.

-It is also important to provide an equivalent alternative to the Flash movie itself.
-This should only be done when the movie itself can in no other way be made accessible.
+It may also be necessary to provide an equivalent alternative to the Flash movie itself.
+This should only be done when the movie itself can in no other way be made accessible, or if your users are not likely to have access to the Flash player (e.g., users of mobile devices).
 It may be hard to justify that an HTML tutorial is equivalent to an interactive multimedia Flash tutorial.
 The key is to make the alternative content equivalent, not necessarily text-only.
 Instead of providing a text-only page with long running lengths of text, the equivalent should be a well-formatted and accessible web page with images, icons, paragraphs, and color.
 Just because someone accesses your equivalent alternative, doesn't mean that they are blind and don't care about what the page looks like or how it functions.
 Often, the alternative can be within the same page as the Flash movie itself.
 In some cases, you can give the user the option of turning on and off Flash content.